premun/qsb/README.md

 [This is what the game looked like, before it was taken down.](http://web.archive.org/web/20120507033439/http://qsb.cz/) [Some screenshots can be found here too](http://web.archive.org/web/20130308084552/http://www.qsb.cz/obrazky-ze-hry).

+This repo also contains some, check the [images](https://github.com/premun/qsb/tree/master/images) dir.

 ## About the game

 The game is situated in a Star Wars themed world, more precisely Tatooine [pod racing](http://vignette1.wikia.nocookie.net/starwars/images/b/b1/PodracerAnakin.jpg/revision/latest?cb=20111205042103).